CausalInference/SEQTaRget/SEQuential/README.md

                     options = SEQopts(km.curves = TRUE))

-outcome(model)       # Returns a list of all outcome models as S3 fastglm objects over the course of bootstrapping diagnostics(model)  # Returns a table of non-excused treatment switches and both unique and non-unique outcomes
+outcome(model)       # Returns a list of all outcome models as S3 fastglm objects over the course of bootstrapping diagnostics(model)   # Returns a table of unique and non-unique outcomes

 # Plotting
 km.curve(model)                      # Returns the Survival curve